vmenkov/boxer-bayesian-regression/trunk/readme/src/README-source.txt

 To use BOXER and BOXER applications you need to have a Java virtual machine (e.g., in the form of Sun's JRE) installed on your computer.
-If you don't know what a JRE is, please view  the documentation in the file doc/html/installation.html  with your web browser.
+If you don't know what the JRE is, please view  the documentation in the file doc/html/installation.html  with your web browser.

 For more details on BOXER, BORJ, and other applications, please view